Table of contents

 At Circle Care Services, we have noticed that a child with parents and caregivers who ask questions, take notes and carry out the procedures that the child is learning during ABA sessions, is at a wonderful advantage and has higher hopes for long-lasting results.
-On the other hand, a child whose family is outwardly oppositional toward ABA practices and questions the methods rather than learns them is unwittingly putting their child at a painful disadvantage.
+On the other hand, a child whose family is outwardly oppositional toward ABA practices and questions the methods rather than learning them is unwittingly putting their child at a painful disadvantage.

 The Biggest Challenge in ABA Therapy

 Ask any Registered Behavior Technician (RBT) that has worked in the field for a good amount of time what the biggest challenge regarding ABA Therapy is, and it won’t take long before one of them answers “getting parents on board with ABA”.

 Why is this?
 Why would a parent go through the task of getting their child (or children) diagnosed, researching ABA agencies, applying and processing with an ABA agency, and committing to 20-40 hours a week of at-home therapy, only to become oppositional to the specific remedy that they sought after so ferociously?